himanshuahuja96/campusropeapi/README.md

 ## Introduction

+### "Social network has eroded all the barriers between an artist and a consumer through which consumers can themselves be the artist and this relationship is interchangeable."

 This project is licenced under GNU GPL V3 which gurantees the four freedoms that every user should have:
 -   the freedom to use the software for any purpose,
 -   the freedom to change the software to suit your needs,